-Genesis 21:17: "And God heard the voice of the lad; and the angel of God called to Hagar out of heaven, and said unto her, What aileth thee, Hagar? fear not; for God hath heard the voice of the lad where he is.

-18 Arise, lift up the lad, and hold him in thine hand; for I will make him a great nation."
+Genesis 21:17:-18 "And God heard the voice of the lad; and the angel of God called to Hagar out of heaven, and said unto her, What aileth thee, Hagar? fear not; for God hath heard the voice of the lad where he is.
+Arise, lift up the lad, and hold him in thine hand; for I will make him a great nation."

-The Angel of God didn't say that God would make Ishmael "a great nation"; he said that he would do it.
-That is a detail that we should not miss.
-It's more evidence that the Angel of the Lord is not simply an angel.
+The Angel didn't say that God would make Ishmael "a great nation"; he said that he would do it.
+That's more evidence that the Angel of the Lord wasn't simply an angel.

-The Angel of the Lord also appears when Abraham is about to sacrifice Isaac.
-In fact, the Angel of the Lord actually stopped Abraham from sacrificing his son:
+The Angel of the Lord also appeared when Abraham was about to sacrifice Isaac.
+In fact, the Angel of the Lord stopped Abraham from sacrificing his son:

-Genesis 22:11: "And the angel of the Lord called unto him out of heaven, and said, Abraham, Abraham: and he said, Here am I.

-12 And he said, Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest God, seeing thou hast not withheld thy son, thine only son from me."
+Genesis 22:11-12: "And the angel of the Lord called unto him out of heaven, and said, Abraham, Abraham: and he said, Here am I. And he said, Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest God, seeing thou hast not withheld thy son, thine only son from me."

-Take a close look at verse 12.
 The Angel of the Lord said that Abraham had not withheld his son from him.
-It doesn't say "from God", which is what the angel should have said if it was just an angel!
-The Angel of the Lord is acting like he is God.
+He didn't say "from God", which is what the angel should have said if he was just an angel!
+The Angel of the Lord acted like he was God.